 Rite in the Rain makes notebooks that are portable and weatherproof.
 The pages won’t deteriorate if they get wet, and neither will the cover.
 The spiral binding is also pretty durable and won’t bend when smooshed in a backpack or pocket.

 To further weatherproof your field notes, use a #2 pencil or Rite in the Rain pen, as the typical ball point pen will bleed if it gets wet.

-Moleskine, which is well-known for its durable notebooks and journals, has a series of journals themed after a handful of cities, as well as a generic travel journal.
+Moleskine, which is well-known for its durable notebooks and journals, has a series of journals themed after several cities, as well as a generic travel journal.

 You could also consider getting a small bundle of journals, if you can’t find one that is thick enough for the length of your trip.

-I have the non-travel version of this journal myself.
+I have the Q&A version of this journal and enjoy adding memories to it each day.
 All you have to commit to is writing one sentence each day.
-Everybody has time for one sentence a day!
+Everybody has time for one line a day!